linzhangcs/blog/_posts/2019-03-01-audiostory.md

 I thought her way of mapping out the structure of the piece is very useful, so I used the classic narrative arc map to guide myself during editing.

 ![lin audio story editing process]({{site.baseurl}}/images/collectivenarrative/narrativearc.jpg)

+My original plan was to keep this story around 15 minutes, but after editing a lot of material out it is hard to make it that short and complete.

+Here is a link to the [audio file](https://soundcloud.com/user-860816696/portrait-of-a-conflict/s-4TY5h).